rajath-optit/validate_23_checkpoint-IAM/README.md

    Suggestion: Consider installing and configuring IPS/IDS or DDoS protection solutions on the affected servers.
    ```

-6. **Check if Master-Slave architecture is set up for the database:**
+### 6.Check if Master-Slave architecture is set up for the database:
    ```
    6.We should always have Master - Slave Architecture set up for DB.